Taurin für Katzen: Essenzielle Aminosäuren im Überblick - RumbleBox

 Tips:

 Taurine is water-soluble .
 This means that even if cats consume too much taurine , their bodies simply excrete the excess through urine.
-This does not cause any negative effects or toxicity.
-Therefore, cats can be given taurine-rich foods in moderate amounts without worry.
+This does not cause any adverse effects or toxicity.
+Therefore, cats can safely be fed taurine-rich foods in moderation.

 Leave a comment